-When you have provided all the information we need we will arrange to pay your lump sum into your bank account on the Monday after you retire and if the payment date falls on a bank holiday the payment may be made on a Tuesday or Friday depending on Government of Jersey payment policy.
+When you have provided all the information we need we aim to arrange payment your lump sum into your bank account in the week starting on the Monday after you retire.
+If payment of the lump sum cannot be paid in that week we will let you know as soon as we can.